 2. Perform t test analyses exploring an association between mean fibrinogen and prior history of CVD.

 a.
 Perform an analysis presuming that the standard deviation of fibrinogen is similar within each group defined by presence of absence of prior history of CVD.
+(9 points given)

 Methods:

 Mean FIB values were compared across the two groups defined by presence or absence of prior history of CVD.
 Difference in the means was tested using a two-sample t-test that assumes equal variance within each group.
-A 95% confidence interval was constructed accordingly, assuming equal variance.
+A 95% confidence interval was constructed accordingly, assuming equal variance.( two sided p value were used here, and how missing data were handled)

 Results